Quantum-Accelerators/quacc/docs/dev/recipes/flows.md

 ### Overview

 A flow is a Python function decorated by `#!Python @flow` that contains a collection of jobs.
-Refer to [](../../user/basics/wflow_syntax.md) for more information on the syntax of flows.
+Refer to [Workflow Syntax](../../user/basics/wflow_syntax.md) page for more information on the syntax of flows.

 The flow itself does not contain computationally intensive tasks.
 It simply calls other jobs (and/or flows) and defines the workflow logic.